jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 **Updates of register**

 ### 302 Obligation to notify Registrar of change in circumstances
-(1) Each applicant for a licence, and each licensed building practitioner, must give written notice to the Registrar of any change in circumstances within 10 working days after the change.
+(1) Each person applying to become licensed, and each licensed building practitioner, must give written notice to the Registrar of any change in circumstances within 10 working days after the change.
 (2) Change of circumstances—
   (a) means any change in the information that the person has provided to the Registrar under this subpart; and (b) includes any change that may be prescribed (if any).